Once Upon a Time in Hollywood: The Films of Rick Dalton

 In June 2021, Tarantino revealed he wrote and plans to publish a second novel connected to Once Upon a Time in Hollywood about the films of Rick Dalton.
 The book details every film and TV series of Dalton's entire career, some of which are completely fictional but the majority of Dalton's work are real, with Dalton replacing the actors who actually starred in the films.
 In it, Cliff Booth writes a film for Dalton featuring a flamethrower, which they produce and Dalton directs.

 Film and television

+Sequel/Spin-off

+In April 2025, it was reported that David Fincher had been hired to direct a sequel, with Netflix acquiring the film's screenplay from Tarantino.
+DiCaprio and Pitt were in talks to reprise their roles as Rick Dalton and Cliff Booth respectively.
+It was reported by Deadline Hollywood later that same month that the film would be called The Continuing Adventures of Cliff Booth and would follow Booth as a Hollywood studio fixer.
+Elizabeth Debicki, Scott Caan and Yahya Abdul-Mateen II were cast in the film later that year.
+The film is scheduled to be released in select theaters and on Netflix in 2026.

 Extended cut

-On August 5, 2019, it was reported that a four-hour cut of the film may be coming to Netflix.
+On August 5, 2019, it was announced that a four-hour cut of the film may be coming to Netflix.
 On January 3, 2020, Collider confirmed the statement in an interview with Quentin Tarantino, revealing the extended-cut of Once Upon a Time in Hollywood would probably be available in approximately one year.
 In June 2021 Tarantino said the extended cut would probably be released "in a couple of years."
 It will be around three hours and 20 minutes and be released theatrically.